issacdowling/Galaxy-AR-Monitors/readme.md

-The only current dependencies should be libpipewire and raylib, though I want to statically compile things, and package as a Flatpak and Appimage to solve any portability issues.
+The only current dependencies should be libpipewire, opencv and raylib, though I want to statically compile things, and package as a Flatpak and Appimage to solve any portability issues.

 Clone this repo, then go into src/arenv, make and cd into build dir, and compile.